mendersoftware/mender-docs/04.Artifacts/01.Building-Mender-Yocto-image/docs.md

 directory and skip to [Adding the meta layers](#adding-the-meta-layers).

-On the other hand, if you want to start from a clean environment, you need to clone the latest poky and go into the directory:
+On the other hand, if you want to start from a *clean Yocto Project environment*, you need to clone the latest poky and go into the directory:

 ```